FRENCH SOUNDS FOR BEGINNERS

 Let’s be honest — most beginners don’t start with pronunciation.

-Not because they don’t care, but because they assume it will just come later.
-So they focus on grammar or vocab first.
+Not because they don’t care, but because they assume it will “just come later.”
+So they focus on grammar or vocabulary first.

-And yes — grammar and vocab are important!
+And by the way — grammar and vocabulary are super important!
 But pronunciation often gets pushed aside (especially in classrooms) because there’s not enough time to teach it properly.

-So if you're not familiar with the sounds of French, it's easy to feel unsure or even afraid to speak.
+So if you're not familiar with the sounds of French, it's easy to feel unsure or even afraid speaking French out loud.

-That’s why I always recommend starting with the sounds — it’s the foundation.
+That’s why I always recommend my students to start with the sounds — it’s the foundation.
+You first need to understand what you’re hearing — and what you’re trying to say.

-French words are built from individual sounds — and some of them don’t exist in English.
+French words are built from individual sounds.
+A word is a sequence of sounds.
+And some of those sounds don’t exist in English.

-If you can’t hear or pronounce those sounds clearly, it becomes harder to:
+So if you can’t hear or pronounce those sounds clearly, it becomes harder:

 So — before anything else — you need to get familiar with the main sounds of French.